Data Protection Gap Analysis: How to Remain Compliant

 Identifying Your Current Data Protection Status

-The first step in conducting a data protection gap analysis is to assess your organization's current data protection practices.
+The first step in conducting a data protection gap analysis is to assess your organisation’s current data protection practices.
 This includes reviewing existing policies, procedures, and technical controls, as well as conducting interviews with key stakeholders.
-The goal is to gain a comprehensive understanding of how personal data is collected, processed, stored, and secured within the organization.
+The goal is to gain a comprehensive understanding of how personal data is collected, processed, stored, and secured within the organisation.

 During this step, it is crucial to examine the different data protection measures in place, such as encryption, access controls, and data retention policies.
 By thoroughly evaluating these practices, you can identify any potential weaknesses or areas that require improvement.